VanshPanchal0308/Esp32_Grp_chat/README.md

 ```
 idf.py flash monitor
 ```
-- Let the ESPs boot and after all parenta and child are connected then star the communication.
+- Let the ESPs boot and after all parents and childs are connected and network is established then start the communication.

 ---
 ## **Theory and Approach :**